Paul Colin (artist): La Revue nègre

-In 1925, Josephine Baker and the musicians and performers of her troupe, La Revue nègre, were hitting the stage of the Théâtre des Champs-Élysées in Paris because of a wild new dance known as the Charleston.
+In 1925, Josephine Baker and the musicians and performers of her troupe, La Revue nègre, were hitting the stage of the Théâtre des Champs-Élysées in Paris because of a "wild new dance" known as the Charleston.
 At this time the Jazz Age was in its peak, and Josephine Baker was a representative of that era.
 Her performance La Revue nègre was a huge success in France in 1925.
-Paul Collin boldly designed posters and sets in red, black and white to cheer the arrival of the African American dancers.
+Paul Colin boldly designed posters and sets in red, black and white to cheer the arrival of the African American dancers.
 Paul Colin's painting captures the lively gestures of the 'wild dance' of the Charleston dance, which was imported from America, and the rhythms of the new art form known as jazz.

 In 1926 Baker left the Revue and disbanded the troupe, but her fame continued to grow with her outstanding performances in the clubs of Paris, and in 1927 she contributed to the publication of a memoir with illustrations by Colin.

 And in the same year, due to the growing popularity of Baker, Colin organized a very large event called "Bal Nègre", which was attended by about 3000 Parisians.
-The success of this event, accompanied by a growing public frenzy for Baker's music and dancing, prompted Colin to create Le nomte Noir in 1929 as a celebration of this grand phenomenon.
+The success of this event, accompanied by a growing public frenzy for Baker's music and dancing, prompted Colin to create Le Nomte noir in 1929 as a celebration of this grand phenomenon.
 Baker is portrayed twice in this series of works.
 In one painting she is wearing a dress made of palm leaves and in the other she is wearing the famous banana yellow dress introduced at the Folies-Bergère concert hall in 1926.
 These works were intended as a tribute to Josephine Baker and other African American actors.
 They attracted the attention of the Parisian public during the années folles.
 Colin's vivid colours and lines demonstrate the extraordinary talent of these dancers and musicians, and his sketches express the Parisian fascination with all things black.